ak4153/ak4153/README.md

 - 👋 Hi, I’m @ak4153
 - 👀 I’m interested in web development
+- 💭 Experienced in MERN stack development
-- 🌱 I’m currently learning React, Node.js and TypeScript
+- 🌱 I’m currently learning TypeScript and SQL
 - 📫 How to reach me <a href="https://www.linkedin.com/in/alex-kreizelman-846178219/">LinkedIn</a>, <a href="https://akportfolio-78cdf.web.app/">Personal Website</a>

 - Latest Projects :<p></p>